 - Illegal hand pass has been commited

-If you don’t know how to execute the different types of faceoffs in NHL 22 or aren’t prepared with a faceoff strategy as a whole, most often than not, you’ll lose every single faceoff and that’s no fun.
+If you don’t know how to execute the different types of NHL 22 faceoffs or aren’t prepared with a faceoff strategy as a whole, most often than not, you’ll lose every single faceoff and that’s no fun.

-So, in this guide, I’ll show you everything that you need to know to win nearly every faceoff that you come up against.
+So, in this guide, I’ll show you how to win faceoffs in NHL 22.
 Do note that for the most part, it is a game of rock, paper, scissors, so playing mind games with your opponent is crucial to your success.

 Understand the Different Faceoffs in NHL 22